triangledirt/books/RAPE!.md

 "I'm just about to bring him out.
 Hold up here, ok?"

 I sit on the porch.
-In time, my man brings out his dog, which looks like a hound dog, a setter or something---the type of dog you use for hunting.
+In time, my man brings out his dog, which looks like a hound dog, a setter or something—the type of dog you use for hunting.

 And the first thing I notice about this dog is he has an enormous cock.
 It's laid up against his belly and it's contracted and everything, but you can tell, this dog is hung.
 Big boy.
 I like him already.